dsipaint/WorkspaceTools/README.md

 Scripts and useful shortcuts for my wsl environment

 ### HOWTO
-for now, these scripts are standalone and you must call the script to use it.
-Down the line, I will use a script to set these scripts up as actual commands, and a Makefile to allow certain packages to be installed.
-In time, `setup.sh` setup these commands, but for now, it is blank.

 ## Java
 Scripts involving configuring java, or projects written for java

-- `AMGNdependencyresolve.sh`
+- `AMGN.sh`
+Contains 2 commands
-Will add the latest build of AMGN to your system's classpath
+    - `AMGNdependency` will add AMGN to the system classpath

-- `build_AMGN.sh`
-Will build the latest version of AMGN for you in the directory format it needs to run as an executable, ready for use
+    - `build_AMGN` will actually build out AMGN for you

 - `jdk17.sh`
 Will configure the JDK 17 classpath for you, assuming you have openjdk-17 installed